University of Wisconsin Stout | Wisconsin's Polytechnic University

-Designed for educators in all content areas who are incorporating primary sources, disciplinary literacy, inquiry and informational text, and those working with National History Day activities.
-Explore quality Web-based collections of primary source artifacts appropriate in multiple digital formats to support differentiated instruction and enhance your curriculum.
-Course activities include locating and analyzing primary sources appropriate for all content areas and acquiring strategies for teaching students to think critically and independently to construct new understandings and insights from varied information sources.
+Strategies for incorporating primary sources, disciplinary literacy, inquiry and informational text in all content areas.You will learn how to locate and analyze quality web-based collections of primary source artifacts appropriate in multiple digital formats to support differentiated instruction and enhance your curriculum.
+Course activities include developing learning activities that promote active learning and teach students to think critically and independently to construct new understandings and insights from varied information sources.

 This course is an approved elective in the Master of Science in Education online degree program.
 NOTE: You may enroll in this course to meet your goals for professional development, license renewal, or to complete graduate credits and transfer the credit to another university.

 Participants in the course may include:

-The course is especially helpful for teachers of Advanced Placement classes, teachers addressing disciplinary literacy, state and national standards requiring the use of primary sources, teachers incorporating inquiry and informational text reading skills, and those working with National History Day activities.
-Digital primary sources from The Library of Congress American Memory Collections, the Library’s Teacher’ Page and professional development program will be incorporated.
+The course is especially helpful for teachers of Advanced Placement classes, educators addressing disciplinary literacy, state and national standards requiring the use of primary sources, educators incorporating inquiry and informational text reading skills, and those working with National History Day activities.
+Digital primary sources from The Library of Congress (LOC) American Memory Collections, the LOC's professional development program will be incorporated.